Aretha Franklin’s Detroit Mansion Sells For $300,000

 USA Today reports that Franklin’s estate sold the 5,600-square-foot abode she once owned just south of 7 Mile Road to a Northville local last month.
 The party that made the purchase now gets to decide on whether to furnish and settle into the slate-roofed brick structure — along with the sprawling half-acre lot that was included in the deal — or to flip it for whatever they can get on the strength of its intangible value.

-With its location adjacent the Donald Ross designed Detroit Golf Club, the 90-year-old mansion boasts five bedrooms, six bathrooms, and three fireplaces.
+With its location adjacent to the Donald Ross-designed Detroit Golf Club, the 90-year-old mansion boasts five bedrooms, six bathrooms, and three fireplaces.
 From the outside, it is adorned with leaded glass windows and plenty of vehicle space in a three car garage.
 But for the $300,000 it cost the buyer, the bargain and lasting value may have been in knowing that it was the only house that Franklin had left in the city that reared her.

 A historic Detroit mansion owned by late singing legend Aretha Franklin has been sold. https://t.co/BcijxIgWBK